graphql/graphql-spec/spec/Section 6 -- Execution.md

 the client that new pending results have been encountered.

 ProcessCompletedFutures(maybeCompletedFutures, originalDeferStates, updates,
-pending, incrementalDigests, remainingFutures):
+pending, incrementalDigests, remainingFutures, pendingFutures):

-- If {updates}, {pending}, {incrementalDigests}, or {remainingFutures} are not provided, initialize them to empty lists.
+- If {updates}, {pending}, {incrementalDigests}, {remainingFutures}, or {pendingFutures} are not provided, initialize them to empty lists.
 - Let {completedFutures} be a list containing all completed futures from {maybeCompletedFutures}; append the remaining futures to {remainingFutures}.
 - Let {deferStates} be {originalDeferStates}.